 - They announce training classes and workshops being offered on how to use LC hardware and software.

 - They describe the agendas for the LC monthly user meetings.
-Every bulletin is posted online.
+Every bulletin is posted to the User Portal Technical Bulletins online.

-The purpose of the LC customer meetings is to share information about LC software and hardware issues and get feedback from customers about these issues or plans.
+The purpose of the LC customer/user meetings is to share information about LC software and hardware issues and get feedback from customers about these issues or plans.
 Short, informal presentations are regularly given by customers summarizing the work being done on LC machines, so LC staff and other customers can better utilize the resources.
-The viewgraphs from the customer meetings, always posted online after the meeting, provide information about the current status of production machines and updates on machines under development.
+The viewgraphs from the customer meetings, always posted to the User Meeting Presentations Archive after the meeting, provide information about the current status of production machines and updates on machines under development.